 The DJ played SYMPATHY FOR THE DEVIL.
 Two vans of antique golfers entered the bar.
 Jamie poured them tequila.
-They drain their glasses and banged the bar for more.
+They drained their glasses and banged the bar for more.
 Time slipped into the future like it was lubricated with KY.
 Champoo licked my face.
 It was good to feel love.

 A tap on my shoulder.

 "It's time."
 Jamie had the plane in his hand.
 He tapped his watch.
 The bar was empty.
-"It's time to fly."